 It's to be expected that you'll have trouble answering some of these questions: after all, you've just started studying philosophy.
 We will be discussing most of them in more detail in the coming weeks.
 But to the extent that you can't answer the questions, it means you haven't fully understood that part of van Inwagen's discussion.
 When you find yourself in that position, you should work hard to improve your position.
 Reread the article several times, trying to keep track of the details.
 We can't gift you with understanding.
 We're more like personal trainers who can guide you ways that may help you learn more efficiently---but only if you're already seriously engaged in the attempt in the first place.

 One thing you may notice, if you're alert, is that van Inwagen will define some terms a bit differently than I do, and also states some debates a bit differently than I will.
 As I've said in lecture, this is inevitable in philosophy.
 You need to learn how to work around it.
 The first step is noticing when different philosophers are using the same words in slightly different ways.
-I'm aware of at least one word I introduced during last Thursday's lecture that van Inwagen defines a bit differently: can you identify it?
+I'm aware of at least one word I introduced during previous lectures that van Inwagen defines a bit differently: can you identify it?

 Please make sure your name is on your paper, you've used wide margins and double-spacing to facilitate us giving you comments, you've stapled the pages if you're submitting a printed copy, and so on.
 These should be your normal expectations when submitting any written work.
 Your TAs will let you know if they prefer to be given printed or electronic submissions.

 In addition to our course---that is, Phil UA 1 section 1 (the lecture) and sections 2-5 (the recitations)---this semester the department also offers: